Random convex chains through the lens of analytic combinatorics: Probabilistic applications

 Moreover,

 Combining these identities yields

 Together with $I(x)=+\infty$ for $x<0$, this proves \eqref{eq:rate-explicit}. \end{proof}

-The rate function $I(x)$ appearing in Theorem \ref{thm:LDP} admits a clear probabilistic interpretation.
+Parts of the rate function $I(x)$ appearing in Theorem \ref{thm:LDP} admit a clear probabilistic interpretation.
 To develop it, we decompose $I(x)$ as follows:

-We extend these functions to the negative real axis by putting $I_1(x):=I_2(x):=+\infty$.
-Then, using the Gärtner--Ellis theorem, the following can be checked: \begin{itemize} \item[(i)] The function $I_1(x)$ is exactly the good rate function of a large deviation principle for the random variables $\tfrac{X_n}{\log n}$, where $X_n$ is Poisson distributed with parameter $2\log n$.\\ Indeed, for all $n\in\NN$,
+We extend $I_1$ to the negative real axis by putting $I_1(x):=+\infty$, $I_2$ is well-defined for negative arguments.
+Then, using the Gärtner--Ellis theorem, the following can be checked: The function $I_1(x)$ is exactly the good rate function of a large deviation principle for the random variables $\tfrac{X_n}{\log n}$, where $X_n$ is Poisson distributed with parameter $2\log n$.\\ Indeed, for all $n\in\NN$,